se-edu/learningresources/contents/javascript/Javascript-promises.md

 main();
 ```

-Now we will rewrite the whole thing in the "promise style".
-We will be using the same function and variable names, this will let you see how exactly promise works, as opposed to the callback style that you might be more familar with.
+Let us now rewrite the whole thing using promises.
+We will be using the same function and variable names.
+This will let you see how exactly promise works, as opposed to using callbacks, which you might be more familar with.

 ```javascript
 function intenseWait(val) {